Building blobd: single-machine object store with sub-millisecond reads and 15 GB/s uploads

 Tuple blocks

 The original design revolved around disk-resident data structures to represent state.
-For example, the hash index was stored as a long array of bucket pointers, such that the location on disk of bucket i's pointer was at index_start + i * 6.
-For the allocator state, the amount of free space for a tile i was located at the 24-bit integer at state_start + i * 3.
-One reason was the simplicity of correctly reading and writing such data structures compared to others.
-Another benefit was allowing these data structures to be used without needing to load into memory first, since they are already structured on disk.
+For example, the hash index was stored as a long array of bucket pointers.
+The amount of free space for a tile i was located at a 24-bit integer on disk.
+This meant a lot of write amplification.

-But there are downsides.
-As mentioned, reading or writing 6 bytes actually reads/writes 512 bytes, an 85x amplification; hashes are intentionally random so write coalescing is an anti-goal.
 In reality, all the data is initially read into memory anyway, as one issue is that state, represented on disk, needs to be visibly modified after processing each operation, but not actually modified on disk until flushed via journal — so it's easier to mirror state in memory.
-Then keeping memory and disk in sync is a simpler one-way (write from memory to disk) and there's no need to couple them.

-In blobd, state on disk is instead represented by blocks of serialized tuples, where a block is the physical device I/O unit.
+I experimented with instead representing state on disk using bundles of serialized (object_id, object_address) tuples, up to one disk block size (512 bytes).
 When a tuple is created, it gets placed in any block with enough space.
 To coalesce writes, existing dirty blocks are prioritized, only allocating if none are suitable.
 When the server starts, all tuple blocks are read and processed from disk.

-It also ties into atomic writes.
-Previously object creations and deletions would require multiple writes at disparate locations: bucket pointer, allocator state, and possibly linked list node pointers.
+This approach also ties into atomic writes.
+Previously object creations and deletions would require multiple writes at disparate locations: bucket pointer, allocator state, and linked list node pointers.
 This meant it was not possible to leverage atomic writes, and so journaling was necessary.
 Now, it's just one atomic block write, so the journal can be dropped.

 In-memory index

-Using the previous example of 30 million objects, assuming every key was a very long 256 bytes, it would require 7 GB of memory to load the entire key set into memory.
-At a more reasonable 80 bytes on average, it would be 2 GB.
-If you hash every key using BLAKE3, it would only occupy 0.9 GB of RAM, which is fine for point lookups.
+Using the previous example of 30 million objects, assuming every key was 256 bytes, it would require 7 GB of memory to load the entire key set into memory.
+At 80 bytes, it would be 2 GB.
+If you hash every key using BLAKE3 (works only for point lookups), it would occupy 0.9 GB of RAM.
 So it seems reasonable to hold the entire index in memory.

 I did a quick empirical test over a real world upper-scale dataset: indexing 282 million URLs (15.1 GB) from my search engine crawl on an AMD EPYC 7502P server: